-All elementary schools are served by the Program.
-A minimum of 30 regularly enrolled after school program students are required for the Program to operate within an individual building.
-If a building does not meet the required minimum enrollment, students enrolled at the low enrollment school will be transported so they can attend programming at another school.
+If a school is not able to offer the Program at that particular building, Program participants will be transported so they can attend programming at another school.
 In such instances, parents of registered students will be provided with as much notice as possible.